 Showdown / Show cards

 After the betting rounds are complete, all the players left in the game will show their cards in what is also referred to as a showdown.
 The cards of all the players in the showdown are displayed on the table simultaneously.
-The player with the best five card poker hand using two of their hole cards and three of the community cards is declared as the winner in this poker game.
+The player with the best five card poker hand using two of their hole cards and three of the community cards is declared as the winner in this poker game and his/her winning cards move upwards.
 If two players have identical hands then both are winners and the pot is divided equally between them.

 The betting rules remain the same in online Omaha poker whether you play Cash or Freeroll games.
 After the dealer is chosen and marked with a dealer button in each game, the betting is initiated by the Small and Big blinds.
 The player sitting left to the dealer puts in the small blind and the one sitting next to him in a clockwise turn puts in the big blind before the hole cards are dealt.
 Although blind amounts are pre-decided for each game depending on the stakes, the Big Blind always remains twice the amount of the Small blind.